 Duty of Care in Huntsville

 Alabama law mandates that any driver of a motor vehicle is under a duty to exercise reasonable care to avoid inflicting injury and damages upon others who may be lawfully using the same public highway.
-Likewise, any driver owes the same duty to exercise reasonable care not to inflict injury upon a passenger in the driver’s vehicle.
+Likewise, any driver owes the same duty to drive with due care not to inflict injury upon a passenger in the driver’s vehicle.

 Alabama law defines “reasonable care” as such care as a reasonably prudent person would exercise under the same or similar circumstances.